isomerpages/sciencecentre-emag/pages/A Shiny New Year: The Science of Disco Balls.md

 ---
 <p>New Year's Eve: a time for glitz and glamour, from spectacular fireworks
 to to shiny confetti, fizzy champagne, and glittery outfits.
-Not to mention: bubbly pop music and dancing late into the night!</p>
+Not to mention: bubbly pop music and dancing late into the night!
+You may have seen disco balls suspended above revellers at New Year's Eve parties, but have you considered the disco ball as a technological device?</p>
-<p>You may have seen disco balls at New Year's Eve party decorations, but
+<p>In this feature, we peel back the reflective layers of this party favourite
-how did this glimmering orb come to be?
-In this feature, we peel back the reflective layers of the disco ball and uncover the delightfully scientific core of this party favourite.
-We also explore how these festive ornaments can help shine a light forward for space science!</p>
+and explore the physics of the disco ball's cool lighting effects, the scientific origins of this holiday decor, and how festive fun can even help us illuminate the future of space science.</p>
 <blockquote>
 <p>"I'm a mirrorball / I'll show you every version of yourself tonight /
 I'll get you out on the floor / Shimmering beautiful" - Taylor Swift, "Mirrorball"</p>